-Lexington Junior High School is a California Distinguished School and offers a wide variety of elective opportunities for students, including several that are only available at Lexington, such as Guitar, Beginning and Advanced Choir, Show Choir, three levels of Band, Drumline, Spanish, Home Economics I and II, Art I and II, Drama I and II, as well as Stagecraft, Computers, Digital Animation, Multimedia, Reading, Woodshop I and II, Study Skills, and Associated Student Body (ASB).
+Lexington Junior High School is a California Distinguished School and offers a wide variety of elective opportunities for students, including several that are only available at Lexington, such as Guitar, Beginning and Advanced Choir, Show Choir, three levels of Band, Drumline, Spanish, Home Economics I and II, Art I and II, Drama I and II, as well as Stagecraft, Computers, Digital Animation, Multimedia, Reading, Woodshop I and II, Study Skills, Yearbook, Newspaper and Associated Student Body (ASB).
 Lexington offers multiple levels of math for the students: Math 1, Honors Math 1, Math 2, and Honors Math 2.
 Lexington Junior High School has implemented a "Silent Study or Reading" program in the middle of the day to give students time to work on assignments or catch up on recent novels.
 Lexington counselors meet regularly with parents and students to monitor student progress.
 English Language Development (ELD) classes are in the schedule for four periods, and literacy intervention courses are offered throughout the day.
 To add an extra layer of support, free after-school tutoring is offered for all subject areas in the Library four days a week.
+We employ teacher and parent (Korean, Spanish and Arabic) learning walks one time a month.